-All that is left to complete a Bayesian model is to specify hyperpriors on the hyperparameters $\mRate$ and $\thin$, as well as any hyperparameters of the density $p_\Theta(\s)$.
-The last is problem specific, and is no different from models without repulsion.
-A natural prior for $\mRate$ is the Gamma distribution, while the choice of the hyperprior on $\thin$ will depend on the type of thinning kernel.
-In general, we recommend at least a mildly informative prior on the thinning parameter, as otherwise, the posterior can settle on a model without any repulsion.
+To complete the Bayesian model, we specify hyperpriors on $\mRate$ and $\thin$, as well as on any hyperparameters of $p_\Theta(\s)$.
+The last is problem-specific, and is no different from models without repulsion.
+A natural prior for $\mRate$ is the Gamma distribution.
 For the hardcore process, where $\thin$ is the thinning radius, or for the squared-exponential thinning kernel, where $\thin$ is the lengthscale parameter, we can use a Gamma hyperprior.
 For probabilistic thinning, where $\thin=(R, p)$, we can use a Beta prior on the thinning probability $p$, and a Gamma prior on the thinning radius $R$.
-For this last model, we observe competitive performance even by simply fixing $p=0.95$ and $R$ to a value slightly larger than the desired repulsive distance.
-We include further discussion of the choice of hyperpriors in \cref{sec:experiment} and the appendix.
+We include further discussion of the parameters of the thinning kernel in \Cref{sec:experiment} and the supplementary material.